 Near the upper church (outside the security area) you’ll find the entrance to il Bosco di San Francesco, a woodland area dedicated to Saint Francis.
 Following the easy trail down the hill through the woodlands you’ll arrive at a small church and visitors center.
 Crossing the bridge, stop for lunch at Osteria Il Mulino.
 If you want to walk further, there’s another part of the trail that goes along the river or you can return up the hill to town, where you’ll enjoy some good views of the Basilica on your way up.

 Back in town, visit the Romanesque Cathedral of San Rufino that holds the baptismal font where Saint Francis, and his follower Saint Clare or Santa Chiara, were baptized.
 You can also visit the crypt below the church where Saint Francis went to pray.
 Saint Clare’s tomb is in the Church of Santa Chiara.

 You can see the excavations of the ancient Roman forum at Assisi Sotterranea or inquire at the tourist office in the main square about the Roman houses excavation, some of the best in central Italy, that can only be visited on a special guided tour.
 Peek in the window of the restaurant at Locanda del Cardinale for a look at the excavations under the glass floor.

 End your day at the bar in Piazza del Comune across from the Temple of Minerva, for an apertivo where the locals like to hang out and enjoy the views of the beautiful buildings in the square.
 If you’re lucky like we were, you may hear the musicians practicing for a festival or performance.
 Assisi’s biggest festival is Calendimaggio, held in early May.

-For an in-depth look at Assisi and the life of Saint Francis, take the guided walking tour From Riches to Rags: the Story of Saint Francis of Assisi.
+- Get an in-depth look at Assisi and the life of Saint Francis with the guided walking tour From Riches to Rags: the Story of Saint Francis of Assisi.